kcnorton/Stevie-Site/README.md

 # Building a Reactjs site
 I forked a starter repo from https://github.com/pa87901/repoStarterKit to build my own Reactjs site.
-This is a site I made for my dog Stevie to practice React.
+This is a site I made to experiment with React.
+It is a site for my dog Stevie.

 ## Tech stack